urvi367/Building-Conversational-Experiences-with-Dialogflow-CourseWork/README.md

     - Setup fulfilment as **Cloud Functions** code for the agent to be able to store orders in **Cloud Datastore**.

 2. Week 2
-    - Use **Cloud Datalab**, Python, data science libraries, and **Google Natural Language API's** machine learning technology to transform an unstructured text document into a structured knowledge base in **Cloud Datastore**.
+    - Use **Cloud Datalab**, Python, data science libraries, and **Google Natural Language API's** to transform an unstructured text document into a structured knowledge base in **Cloud Datastore**.
+Basically, extract topics and associated policy text from a Human Resources Manual.
-    - Use Dialogflow to build a conversational agent that can respond to questions about this text document.
+    - Use Dialogflow to build a conversational agent that can respond to questions about this document.
     - Populate entities from Datastore into the **Dialogflow agent**.
-    - Use an existing angular code to setup a custom UI for the **HR chatbot**.
+    - Use **AppEngine** to deploy a **Webhook API** that queries the text associated with topics.
-    - Deploy a **python webhook on AppEngine** to handle lookup requests from the chatbot and implement basic authentication.
+    - Use AppEngine to deploy a **customized front-end** for the chat agent.
-    - Configure the Dialogflow agent to be able to provide **authentication credentials** when calling the webhook for fulfilment.
+    - Add basic **authentication** to webhook to allow only secure web requests.